Career Intelligence Resume Writing And Career Services

 Read their profiles and review their activity.
 What type of content do they like and/or share?
 Have they written any articles on LinkedIn?

-The person’s Summary, if written well, will give you some insight into who they are as a person.
+A person’s About section, if well written, will give you insight into who they are.
 You may learn why they choose their career or what they love about their job.

 If they have published articles read a few of their posts.
 Review the articles and information they share in status updates and in groups.

-Conducting advance research will give you a distinct advantage over lazy candidates who wing it.
+Conducting advanced research will give you a distinct advantage over lazy candidates who wing it.
 First, it should provide a few talking points you can use during the interview process.

 Second, it can help you prepare to answer “Why do you want to work here?”